 The Latest: Hit man in Texas murder-for-hire set to die

-There are 1 comment on the Valley Morning Star story from 13 hrs ago, titled The Latest: Hit man in Texas murder-for-hire set to die.
-In it, Valley Morning Star reports that:
+There are 1 comment on the The New Zealand Herald story from 16 hrs ago, titled The Latest: Hit man in Texas murder-for-hire set to die.
+In it, The New Zealand Herald reports that:

 |